biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 Examples of biometric characteristic used by the TOE are: fingerprint, face, iris, palm print, finger vein, palm vein, speech, signature and so forth.
-However, scope of this cPP is limited to only those modalities for which \[SD\] defines the Evaluation Activities.
+However, scope of this cPP is limited to only those biometric characteristics for which \[SD\] defines the Evaluation Activities.

 c)  Presentation Attack Detection (PAD)